How to Give First Aid Following a Collision

 The low light conditions and slippery road surfaces of winter can cause accidents.
 The first few minutes after a collision are critical to minimising injury, so if you have been involved in a collision but are not seriously injured, or witness an accident, the following steps should be followed as quickly and calmly as possible.

-If you have not had formal training in first aid, follow these tips:
+If you have not had formal training in first aid, follow these tips from St John Ambulance:

-- Stop any bleeding - apply direct pressure over the wound.
+Stop any bleeding - apply direct pressure over the wound.
 A bandage from a first aid kit or clean handkerchief could be used.
 Avoid using tissue paper or other material that could contaminate a wound.
-If there is a depressed skull fracture, pressure should not be applied.

 Download the complete guide